 - (1) In cases of suspected scientific misconduct, members and staff of TU Dresden shall contact the ombudsperson.
-External persons can also contact the ombudsperson in cases of suspected misconduct related to scientists at TU Dresden. - (2) Any report must be made in "good faith" that the allegation is true. - (3) If the suspicion of scientific misconduct is reported to a body other than the ombudsperson and that body is not the Regular Examination Board, it should be recommended that the ombudsperson be contacted. - (4) The report of suspicion shall be made in writing and include the incriminating facts and evidence.
+External persons can also contact the ombudsperson in cases of suspected misconduct related to scientists at TU Dresden. - (2) Any report must be made in "good faith" that the allegation is true.
+The investigation of accusations of scientific misconduct shall be conducted expressly with due regard for confidentiality and the fundamental principle of the presumption of innocence. - (3) If the suspicion of scientific misconduct is reported to a body other than the ombudsperson and that body is not the Regular Examination Board, it should be recommended that the ombudsperson be contacted. - (4) The report of suspicion shall be made in writing and include the incriminating facts and evidence.
 An oral report shall be followed by a written note setting out the suspicions and the facts and evidence on which they are based.
-The ombudsperson may also take up suspicious activity reports if they are made without disclosing the identity of the informant or the information.
-The prerequisite is that the allegations have sufficient credibility. - (5) The ombudsperson shall obtain the information and statements necessary to investigate the facts of the case, while safeguarding the data subject's interests that are worthy of protection, and shall also consult experts in individual cases. - (6) If, in the view of the ombudsperson, there is reasonable suspicion of scientific misconduct, he or she may inform the Investigative Committee or the competent Regular Examination Board and the Review Board for Scientific Misconduct about the facts of the case.
-If, in the view of the ombudsperson, there is a significant case of scientific misconduct, he or she must inform the Investigative Committee or the relevant Regular Examination Board and the Review Board for Scientific Misconduct.
+The ombudsperson may also take up reports of suspicious activityif they are made without disclosing the identity of the informant.
+The prerequisite is that the allegations have sufficient credibility. - (5) The ombudsperson shall obtain the information and statements necessary to investigate the facts of the case, while safeguarding the data subject's interests that are worthy of protection, and shall also consult experts in individual cases.
+The requested information shall be provided to the ombudsperson in a timely and confidential manner by the appropriate offices of the University.
+The activities of the ombudsperson for the internal investigation of the facts shall take place under strictest confidentiality. - (6) If, in the view of the ombudsperson, there is reasonable suspicion of scientific misconduct, they may inform the Investigative Committee or the competent Regular Examination Board and the Review Board for Scientific Misconduct about the facts of the case.
+If, in the view of the ombudsperson, there is a significant case of scientific misconduct, they must inform the Investigative Committee or the relevant Regular Examination Board and the Review Board for Scientific Misconduct.